Koushika-B/Module3_22/BiCom_System/1_Requirements/README.md

 ## Advantages

-* Convenience, better security, automatic work control.
+* Convenience, better security, automatic work control
-* No need of human interaction with the car.
+* No need of human interaction with the car
-* This system provides easy security access to the automobiles through encryption.
+* This system provides easy security access to the automobiles through encryption
-* The automobile owners shall get benefited.
+* The automobile owners shall get benefited

 ## Disadvantages

-* If remote is lost then automobile security is in more trouble.
+* If remote is lost then automobile security is in more trouble
-* If any other remote have our remote frequency then our automobile security is in trouble.
+* If any other remote have our remote frequency then our automobile security is in trouble
-* This system works on certain limited range.
+* This system works on certain limited range

-## Swot analysis
+## SWOT analysis

 ![2 2](https://user-images.githubusercontent.com/82749120/157997403-ad876ea0-9d38-4c70-a151-59bd6967cd02.png)